Trump’s ‘One Big Beautiful Bill’ passes the US House of Representatives

 The nonpartisan Congressional Budget Office has estimated that the bill will increase the number of people without health insurance by 17 million over the next 10 years.

-It also projected that the country’s deficit — the amount of money the US owes — would climb by about about $3.3 trillion over the same period.
+It also projected that the country’s deficit — the amount of money the US owes — would climb by about $3.3 trillion over the same period.

 Democratic lawmakers had slammed the bill as a massive redistribution of wealth from the poor to the rich, noting that the tax cuts will mainly benefit the wealthiest earners.

-Republican supporters like Trump have countered that the bill will fuel growth and cut waste and fraud in the programmes like Medicaid.
+Republican supporters like Trump have countered that the bill will fuel growth and cut waste and fraud in programmes like Medicaid.

 Yet, not all conservatives backed the “One Big Beautiful Bill” as it wound its way through the chambers of Congress.
 There were several Republican holdouts who feared how the Medicaid cuts would impact low-income and rural communities, and some fiscal conservatives objected to the increase in the national debt.